 We participate in certain investments and transactions, including securitizations, for which EMG or certain of its affiliates, serve as the administrator or in a similar administrative role and are paid a monthly or less frequent fee for such services.
-For these types of services during the years ended December 31, 2021 and 2020, the portion of the fees paid to EMG or its affiliates attributable to us, and either paid directly by us or by the entities involved in the investment or transaction, were approximately \$0.1 million and \$65 thousand, respectively.
+For these types of services during each of the years ended December 31, 2022 and 2021, the portion of the fees paid to EMG or its affiliates attributable to us, and either paid directly by us or by the entities involved in the investment or transaction, were approximately \$0.1 million.

-As of December 31, 2021, none of Messrs.
+As of December 31, 2022, none of Messrs.
 Vranos, Penn or Tecotzky, who are also partners of EMG, had a direct or indirect material interest in these fees.